April 2026

 There are 15 judicial vacancy emergencies based on caseload and/or the length of the vacancy, according to the Administrative Office of the U.S. Courts.
 Nine emergency districts are in Texas.

-Judicial Confirmations: The current Congress has confirmed zero nominees since February 15, 2026.
+Judicial Confirmations: The current Congress has confirmed one nominee since March 15, 2026.

-Judicial Nominations: Since February 15, President Trump has submitted six nominations for judicial vacancies:
+Judicial Nominations: Since February 15, President Trump has submitted zero nominations for judicial vacancies.

 Resources